TIBCOSoftware/tp-helm-charts/docs/workshop/vCluster/README.md

   - Refer to this [installation guide](https://www.vcluster.com/docs/vcluster#deploy-vcluster) for installation of vCluster CLI.

 > [!NOTE]
-> This workshop is certified and tested with vcluster version v0.22, ensuring compatibility and accuracy of the instructions and commands provided.
+> This workshop has been certified and validated using vcluster chart version v0.22 and hostpathmapper chart version v0.2.0, ensuring that all instructions and commands are accurate and fully compatible.

 ---
 ## Steps to install CP in vCluster